The Pahlavi Dynasty

 Legacy and Distinction

-He is remembered as a prince of the founding generation of the Pahlavi dynasty whose life was closely connected to the formative decades of modern Iran and to the history of the royal house established by his father, Reza Shah Pahlavi.
+Prince Ali Reza Pahlavi is remembered as a distinguished prince of the founding generation of the Pahlavi Dynasty.
+His life remains closely connected to the formative decades of modern Iran and to the history of the Imperial House established by his father, Reza Shah the Great.